html-validate/html-validate/docs/rules/no-implicit-close.md

+---
-@ngdoc rule
+docType: rule
-@name no-implicit-close
+name: no-implicit-close
-@category style
+category: style
-@summary Require elements with optional end tags to be explicitly closed
+summary: Require elements with optional end tags to be explicitly closed
-@description
+---

 # requires elements to be explicitly closed (`no-implicit-closed`)